Chapter Nine VI

 “Yes, in reality, I’m the author of our story, he just types what I tell him.”

-Nikko, “Can I have some quiet?
-I’m trying to follow a plotline.”
+Nikko, “Quiet, I’m trying to follow a plotline.”

 “How come when I read, you don’t confuse what you’re reading with what I’m reading?”